EmberLightVFX/Gyroflow-to-CSV/Atoms/com.JacobDanell.GyroflowFusion/Docs/Gyroflow Fusion/README.md

 This allows the IMU data to be used for the primary view leveling (or motion dampening) effect.
 This would be followed by a Vonk vNumberMultiply / vNumberAdd node approach to blend in artist controlled keyframable view offset adjustments that are animated across the timeline frame range.

 Averaging / motion dampening can be applied using Vonk based temporal effects on Number datatypes.
-This makes it possible to read frame values ahead/behind of the current playhead/timeline frame number (vNumberCompReqTime).
+This makes it possible to read frame values ahead/behind the current playhead/timeline frame number (vNumberCompReqTime).